street food in Delhi

 • Stick to a very bland diet, like the BRAT diet until everything is settled (bananas, plain rice, apple sauce, dry toast).

-• If in doubt see a doctor.
+• If in doubt see a doctor (Delhi has excellent medical care).

 If you have to tour or travel while experiencing symptoms, carry tissues, hand wipes and small change for public toilets.
 You may want to consider taking Imodium.